Van-Oost/challenge/Readme.md

 ## Getting Started

-* Fetch files from repository.
+* Download files from repository.

 ## Built With